GasStationManager/GasStationManager.github.io/_posts/2024-11-04-a-proposal.markdown

 in a proof system like Lean, the first step is to build a mathematical model of the language's intepreter (or compiler).
 This allows us to translate the Python/C code into a mathematical statement of what the code does.
-There has been a  research from formal verification on proving correctness of procedural style code, e.g. Hoare logic, and separation logic.
+There has been quite a bit of research from formal verification on proving correctness of procedural style code, e.g. Hoare logic, and separation logic.